Mwags24/Prada_Lab_Notebook/_posts/2019-5-29-DNA-Extractions9.md

 incubated for 5 minutes at room temperature centrifuged for 1 minute at 8000 rpm

-labeled as P2 and P7
-placed in box labeled "ALiquoted DNA smaples" placed box in -20° standup freezer
+P14 and P15 were placed in box labeled "ALiquoted DNA smaples" The Eunicia samples were placed in a box "Eunicia DNA extractions" both boxes were put in the -20° standup freezer

 * This protocol modified from DNeasy Blood and Tissue Handbook